We Ship Worldwide

 Louis Vuitton’s Empreinte Monogram is very similar to Gucci’s Guccissima leather, whereby soft, supple and luxurious calf leather is imprinted with the brand’s logo.

-LV leather has a distinctive scent as well, and should never smell of any chemicals like many counterfeits often do.
-This material is relatively durable compared to leathers of other designers, but it will not stand up to the elements as well as the monogram canvas.
+LV leather has a distinctive scent, and should never smell of any harsh chemicals like many counterfeits often do.
+The calf leather material is relatively durable, but it will not stand up to the elements as well as the LV monogram canvas.

 Pictured: Monogram Empreinte is a classy way to make a statement.
-You should be able to see and smell the luxury and quality exuded by this lovely material.
-Don’t be surprised to see more and more Monogram Empreinte bags everywhere you go: it is one of 2020’s most popular LV styles!
+You should be able to see (and smell) the luxury and quality exuded by this lovely material.
+Don’t be surprised if you find more and more Monogram Empreinte bags everywhere you go: it is one of the 20's most popular LV styles!

 4. Inspect the Stamping, Shape and Size of the Font:

-Another feature Louis Vuitton keeps consistent among all of its handbags is the stamping.
+Another feature that Louis Vuitton keeps consistent among all of its handbags is the stamping, or embossing.
 Inside the handbag you will find a leather label with a “Louis Vuitton Paris” stamp.
-Be sure to take a very close look at the font shape, spacing and the quality of the stamp itself, because this is one thing counterfeiters very often get wrong.
+Be sure to take a very close look at the font shape, spacing and the quality of the stamp itself, because this is one thing counterfeiters very often get wrong!

-The stitching around the stamp should also be clean and consistent: loose threads, uneven stitches or an asymmetrical stamp are all red flags of a fake handbag.
+The stitching around the stamp should also be clean and consistent: loose threads, uneven stitches or an asymmetrical stamp are all warning signs of a fake handbag.

 For a quick and easy authenticity check on an LV stamp, examine the relationship between the L and O in Louis, as well as the ® symbol.
 If there is an obvious, noticeable gap between the L and O, this is a red flag.